lambdaisland/facai/README.md

 ;;     :id 2,
 ;;     :created-at #inst "2022-03-28T10:44:05.447624000-00:00"}

 ;; So what happened here?
-Faca generated a user, persisted it to the database, ;; the database assigned a unique id, and we then used that for the association ;; when generating the article.
-The datbase also generated the value for ;; created-at.
+Facai generated a user, persisted it to the database, ;; the database assigned a unique id, and we then used that for the association ;; when generating the article.
+The database also generated the value for ;; created-at.

 ;; If you look at the full result of `create!` you see that it also includes these